A numerical study of L-convex polyominoes and 201-avoiding ascent sequences: L -convex polyominoes

-In order to calculate the constant $c,$ we form the sequence and extrapolate the sequence $c_n$ using any of a variety of standard methods.
+In order to calculate the constant $c$ in the asymptotic form~\eqref{asymptform}, we introduce the sequence and extrapolate the sequence $c_n$ using any of a variety of standard methods.

-We used the Bulirsch-Stoer method \cite{SB80}, applied to the coefficient sequence $\{\ell_n\},$ with parameter $1/2,$ and $44$ terms in the sequence (corresponding to $44^2=1936$ terms in the original series).
-This gave the estimate $c \approx 0.023938510821419.$ This unknown number is likely to involve a square root, cube root or fourth root of a small integer, just as did $s_n.$
+For this extrapolation, we used the Bulirsch--Stoer method (see \cite[Chapter~3.5]{SB80} or~\cite{BulirschStoer64} for more details), applied to the coefficient sequence $\{\ell_n\},$ with parameter $1/2,$ and $44$ terms in the sequence (corresponding to $44^2=1936$ terms in the original series).
+This gave the estimate $c \approx 0.023938510821419$.
+This unknown number is likely to involve a square root, cube root or fourth root of a small integer, just as did $s_n$.

 We investigated this by dividing by various powers of small integers, and tried to identify the result.
-Fortuitously, dividing the approximate value by $\sqrt{2}$ gave a result that the Maple\copyright\, command {\em identify} reported as $13/768.$ This implies $c=13\sqrt{2}/768=0.023938510821419577\cdots,$ agreeing to all quoted digits with the approximate value.
-The occurrence of $13$ in this fraction, as well as in the exponent square-root, is a reassuring feature, as is the factorisation of 768 as $3\cdot 2^8.$
+Fortuitously, dividing the approximate value by $\sqrt{2}$ gave a result that the Maple command {\em identify} reported as $13/768$.
+This implies $c=13\sqrt{2}/768=0.023938510821419577\ldots,$ agreeing to all quoted digits with the approximate value.
+The occurrence of $13$ in this fraction, as well as in the exponent square-root, is a reassuring feature, as is the factorisation of 768 as $3\cdot 2^8$.

 Thus we conclude with the confident conjecture that the asymptotic form of the coefficients of $L$-convex polyominoes is